robsontenorio/laravel-tdd-docs/README.md

 ### Run

 - Run `phpunit` on project root
-- Browser to `/testing-docs` route to see docs.
+- Browse to `/testing-docs` route to see docs.

 # Example